The Food Group

 All five released books have been on The New York Times Bestseller List for children's picture books.
 The Good Egg landed the number one spot.

 The Bad Seed

-The Bad Seed, initially published August 29, 2017, then republished May 8, 2018, is a children's book about self-acceptance.
+The Bad Seed, initially published on August 29, 2017, then republished May 8, 2018, is a children's book about self-acceptance.

 The book was a New York Times bestseller for children's picture books and received a starred review from School Library Journal, as well as the following accolades: